-The information below is included on our website to help parents and carers in understanding how we support disadvantaged pupils.
+The information below is included on our website to help parents and carers to understand how we support disadvantaged pupils.
 It is also a requirement by Ofsted.
-If you need any further information on this area, or on any other aspect of information provided on the website, please feel free to contact Lynne Rowe through the school office.
+If you need any further information on this area please feel free to contact Lynne Rowe through the school office.

 The government provides academies and schools with additional funding to help reduce inequalities and gaps in attainment between those students who are eligible for Pupil Premium funding and those who are not.
-This includes children eligible for free school meals, children who are looked after, and children whose parents are in the armed forces.
+Children eligible for Pupil Premium funding includes children in receipt of free school meals, children who are looked after, and children whose parents are in the armed forces.

 The Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who have registered for free school meals at any point in the last six years (known as Ever 6 FSM).
 The school can determine for itself how it spends its allocation according to the needs of the individual pupils.
 It is a requirement that a report is produced annually and available through the school’s website.

-Please click on the following link to access the current, and previous, Pupil Premium Strategies:
+Please click on the following links to access our Pupil Premium Strategies: